 The above mentioned International Society for Reef Studies (ISRS) is the principal association (learned society) to which scientists and managers and others professionally concerned with coral reefs belong.
 It publishes the highly rated scientific journal “Coral Reefs” and organises the very large four-yearly International Coral Reef Symposium, the next to be held in June 2016, in Hawaii.

-If you feel the urge to help clean coral reefs througout the world's oceans (as a diver), this website will be a nice start: ProjectAware
+If you feel the urge to help clean coral reefs throughout the world's oceans (as a diver), this website will be a nice start: ProjectAware

 - Goodwin, E.J., International Environmental Law and the Conservation of Coral Reefs, London, Routledge, 2011.